uliwitness/chirp/README.txt

 INSTALLATION
 ------------

 Upload the contents of this folder to your server.
-Make sure the script has write access to the "tweet" folder.
-Edit the config/config.ini file to contain your username, password and time zone.
+Edit the settings.ini file to contain login information to a MySQL database named "new_bird".
+Comment out the "return;" statement at the start of the "else if( strcmp($_GET['action'],"init") == 0 )" block in index.php.

+Bring up the page index.php?action=init in your browser to set up the database, then uncomment the return statement again.

 USAGE